oracle-quickstart/oci-azure-interconnect/existing-environment/README.md

 6. At this point your circuit should be up and you can connect to test VMs on both end and validate connectivity using ping/ssh and check latency.

-7. If you no longer require your infrastructure, you can run this command to destroy the resources:
+7. If you no longer require your infrastructure, you can run this command to destroy the resources in following orders:

     ```bash
     terraform destroy -target azurerm_virtual_network_gateway_connection.virtual_network_gateway_connection